tcltk/tcl/doc/markdown/filename.md

 # Path syntax

-The rules for native names depend on the value reported in the Tcl **platform** element of the **tcl_platform** array:
+The rules for native names depend on the value reported in the Tcl **platform** element of the **tcl\_platform** array:

 **Unix**
 : On Unix and Apple macOS platforms, Tcl uses path names where the components are separated by slashes.
 Path names may be relative or absolute, and file names may contain any character other than slash.
-The file names **\&.** and **\&..** are special and refer to the current directory and the parent of the current directory respectively.
+The file names **.** and **..** are special and refer to the current directory and the parent of the current directory respectively.
 Multiple adjacent slash characters are interpreted as a single separator, except for the first double slash **//** in absolute paths.
 Any number of trailing slash characters at the end of a path are simply ignored, so the paths **foo**, **foo/** and **foo//** are all identical, and in particular **foo/** does not necessarily mean a directory is being referred.

     The following examples illustrate various forms of path names: